SupeRuier/awesome-active-learning/contents/practical_considerations.md

 An increased awareness concerning risks of algorithmic bias has driven a surge of efforts around bias mitigation strategies.

 - More Data Can Lead Us Astray: Active Data Acquisition in the Presence of Label Bias [2022]
+- FAL-CUR: Fair Active Learning using Uncertainty and Representativeness on Fair Clustering [2022]

 # The considerations of the oracles